mtosca/book-store-app/README.md

 # book-store-app
-Minimal Python book store app to learn the basics of Tkinter and PostrgreSQL
+Small Python book store app to learn the basics of Tkinter and PostrgreSQL.
+It also allows to use Sqlite3 through dependcy injection.
+Migrated to OOP.